PiedWeb/CMS/README.md

 ## TODO

+- [ ] Move route to annotation (less extendable but more pratical with priority)
 - [ ] Move media to var (and create a link ?!)
 - [ ] Intégrer LinksImprover (+ UX), après précédent
 - [ ] PageScannerService : check external ressource (see todo)